14 Things to Do If Someone You Live With Has COVID-19

 If they can get out of bed: Put the food and drinks on the tray, and place it outside their closed door.
 Walk away.
 They can open the door, get the tray, eat in their room, and then put the tray back on the floor outside the door and close it.

-If they can’t get out of bed: Wear a mask or cloth over your mouth and nose when you go in their room, and have them cover theirs too.
-Bring their food and drink to their bedside table, and go back after a while to pick it up again, wearing a mask or cloth again.
+If they can’t easily get out of bed: Wear a mask over your mouth and nose when you go in their room, and have them cover theirs too.
+Bring their food and drink to their bedside table, and go back after a while to pick it up again, wearing a mask again.
 Wash their dishes thoroughly with hot water and soap.
-Don’t touch your face after handling their dishes, and wash your hands thoroughly after you touch anything they ate or drank from.
+Wash your hands thoroughly after you touch anything they ate or drank from.

 8. Keep their laundry separate: Bring changes of clothes and pajamas to them if they’re not already in the sick room.
 Get your clothes out of the sick room if they’re usually stored there.

-9. Clean, clean, clean: Go through your entire home and use disinfectant spray or wipes to clean everything the sick person might have touched when they were in the early stages of getting sick, or when they were contagious before developing symptoms.
+9. Clean and ventilate the home: The virus can linger in the air, and on surfaces.
+Clean everything the sick person might have touched or worn when they were in the early stages of getting sick, or when they were contagious before developing symptoms.

-10. Say no to visitors: You shouldn’t be having guests over anyway, or people working inside your home.
+10. Say no to visitors: You shouldn’t be having guests over when someone in the house has a suspected or confirmed case of COVID-19.
+You also shouldn’t have people working inside your home.
 If you have to see someone in person, do it outside your home, preferably outdoors, and stay at least six feet away from them.
 If they’re bringing you something, ask them to put it down and step away so you can pick it up.

-12. Stay home yourself: Now that you and others in your home have had contact with someone who has or might have COVID-19, you could carry the virus with you to work or the store, even if you don’t have symptoms.
+12. Stay home yourself: Now that you and others in your home have had contact with someone who has or might have COVID-19, you could carry the virus with you to work, to gatherings, or to the store, even if you don’t have symptoms.

 If you have a yard, garden, patio, balcony or porch, spend time there to get outdoors, but stay six feet away from anyone who doesn’t live with you.